Amin-MAG/My-Notes/Linux/LPIC-1.md

 There 4 files for managing access of `cron` and `at` commands.

 - `/etc/cron.allow`: the whitelist of users that can use cron jobs
-- `/etc/cron.deny`: the blacklist of users that can not use cron jobs
+- `/etc/cron.deny`: the blacklist of users that cannot use cron jobs
 - `/etc/at.allow`: the whitelist of users that can use at jobs
 - `/etc/at.deny`: the blacklist of users that can use at jobs